dimvic/yii-elastic/README.md

 ```

 ## Usage
-Although the default functionality should be enough for more cases, you can handle more complex scenarios with ease.
+Although the default functionality should be enough for most cases, you can handle more complex scenarios with ease.

 You will probably want to have a look at:
 * ```ElasticActiveRecordBehavior->elasticSearch()``` if you want to run custom queries